DawoodShah009/IP_Address/IPv4_Via_API/README.md

 # IP_Address
-This repository contains the work done regarded to figuring out the traffic of applications using public cdn.
+This repository contains the Ipv4 addresses of certain cdn providers and a get_data.py file which can be used to get the Ipv4 Addresses of any cdn providers just by giving their ASn as input.